bocoup/jqfundamentals.com/content/events/index.md

 *never* do in real code), as well as to the `document` and `window`.
 What happens when you click on an `a` element that's nested inside other elements?
-In fact, the click event will be triggered for the `a` element as well as for all of the elements that contain the `a` -- all the way up to the `document` and the `window`.
+In fact, the click event will be triggered for the `a` element as well as for all of the elements that contain the `a` &mdash; all the way up to the `document` and the `window`.
 (You can click on the <i class="icon-eye-open"></i> icon to try it in the sandbox yourself.)

-This behavior is called event bubbling -- the event is triggered on the element on which the user clicked, and -- unless you call `.stopPropagation()` on the event object -- the event is then triggered all the way up the DOM.
+This behavior is called event bubbling &mdash; the event is triggered on the element on which the user clicked, and &mdash; unless you call `.stopPropagation()` on the event object &mdash; the event is then triggered all the way up the DOM.

 You can see this more clearly when you consider the following markup: